-Lean is an improvement method with the purpose of promoting continuous improvement.
-It provides a toolkit of lean manufacturing techniques that we employ to help our clients improve and gain competitive edge.
+Lean is a process improvement method with the purpose of promoting continuous improvement.
+It provides a toolkit of lean manufacturing techniques that we employ to help our customers improve and gain a competitive edge.
 Lean techniques aim to maximise customer value whilst minimising waste.

 History of Lean

 The term Lean was developed in the 1990’s from the Womack and Jones bestseller “The Machine That Changed the World: The Story of Lean Production”.
 The core aim of Lean manufacturing is to eliminate non-value adding (referred to as those which the customer would not want to pay for) to compress time and create competitive advantage by optimising the use of limited resources, (including people, space and capital.)

 What are the benefits of Lean Consultancy and Training?

 Lean is about creating products or services using only the absolute minimum of resources and therefore being able to offer customers value for money whilst maximising business profitability.

 Implementation of lean methodology creates an organised and efficient workplace where tasks can be standardised and easily repeatable ensuring a consistent success rate every time.
 Lean manufacturing techniques can reduce process inputs for people and materials, eliminating waste such as delays, defects, overproduction and work in progress allowing significant savings to be made.
 Where there is a lack of reliability there is waste.
 If your processes are not reliable you cannot be lean.